f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/updateOrigPool.rst

     |virtual_hosts_http_lb_menu|

 #.
-Click on your brews load balancer
+Click on your "brews" load balancer.
 #.
-Click on the *Origin Servers* tab
+Click on the *Origin Servers* tab.

 You should see three origin pools that are green: